 Method 1: Uninstall System Apps on Galaxy S9/S9 Plus Using ADB Commands

 You can easily uninstall, disable or remove the pre-installed system apps on your Samsung Galaxy S9 or S9 Plus by executing the commands mentioned below.
 All you need is to install ADB and Fastboot tool on your computer and the name of the app’s package name you want to uninstall.
-This method works on all Samsung devices.
+This method of uninstalling bloatware works on all Samsung devices.

 - Download the setup ADB and Fastboot on your computer.